jc-simmons/physics-codes/README.md

-# Research related codes from Ph
+# Research and course related codes from PhD